Jay-Shapariya/basic_apps/todo_app/README.md

 # Basic Todo App

-A simple Todo app built using [technology/library name].
+A simple Todo app built using Flutter.
 This app allows you to manage your tasks by adding and deleting items from your todo list.

 ## Features